 The purpose of this application is to provide for the issuance of special event permits to regulate events on the public streets, rights-of-ways, parks, and public property of Fishers and to provide for fees, charges, and procedures required to administer the permit process for all Fishers Special Events.
 Such events are outside of the usual and expected use of public streets, right-of-ways, and public property.
 This policy does not apply to requests for building and shelter rentals located in Fishers Parks, unless the facility(s) is in conjunction with a larger special event.
 Any such requests for building and shelter rentals should contact the Parks and Recreation Department at 317-595-3150 for a separate application.
 This policy does not apply to private property unless the event significantly impacts public right-of-way or property (determination of impact on right-of-way or property is at the complete discretion of Fishers).
 All other private property requests should be directed to the Community Development Department at 317-595-3120 for a separate application.

-Contact Jordan Patterson, Manager of Special Events at
+Contact Brian McLaughlin, Manager of Special Events, at

 Tier III Events require a 60 day notice and Tier IV Events require a 90 day notice.